Aliases for RIPK1 Gene

 GeneCards Summary for RIPK1 Gene

 RIPK1 (Receptor Interacting Serine/Threonine Kinase 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are TWEAK Pathway and TNF Signaling (sino).
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is RIPK2.

 UniProtKB/Swiss-Prot for RIPK1 Gene